Develop, debug and contribute to core git on MacOS

 Now would be the time to clone git’s git repository locally & mount it on the instance.
 Turns out - not the best idea.
 I had multiple annoyingly hidden issues that all came down to problems with mounting.

-• Builds failing with Missing library errors
+- Builds failing with

-• Builds failing with Permission denied errors
+errors - Builds failing with

 I spent way too much time trying to fix the permission errors, or installing the missing libraries, or increasing resources for the VM to make it faster.